rkonoplev/phoebe/docs/en/DEVELOPMENT_HISTORY.md

 > [Back to Documentation Contents](./README.md)

-# Technical Debt and Improvement History
+# Development History and Improvements

 This document tracks the history of significant improvements, current tasks, and potential future directions for the project.